 Got old medication?
-National Prescription Drug Take-Back Day is April 29
+National Prescription Drug Take-Back Day is Oct.
+28

 I want to let you know about National Prescription Drug Take-Back Day, an event organized each year by the U.S. Drug Enforcement Administration (DEA) as part of its National Take-Back Initiative.
 I'm sure many of you have unused prescription drugs sitting in kitchen cabinets or medicine cabinets at home.

-The 2016 take-back day was the most productive in the program's seven-year history, as the DEA and local law enforcement collected 893,498 pounds of unwanted medications — about 447 tons — at almost 5,400 sites across all 50 states.
-(The top five states were Texas, California, Wisconsin, Illinois and Massachusetts.)
-That beat the previous record of 390 tons set in 2014, and as the DEA said in a press release, it suggests Americans fully understand why this program is valuable.
+In April 2017, the DEA and local law enforcement collected 900,386 pounds of unwanted medications — about 450 tons — at almost 5,500 sites across all 50 states.
+That beat the previous record of 447 tons set in 2016, and as the DEA said in a press release, it suggests Americans understand why this program is valuable.

-An estimated one-third of medication sold in the U.S. goes unused, and many prescription drugs pose an ecological threat if they're discarded improperly.
-Flushing them down the toilet, for example, can send them into natural waterways where they may accumulate and, depending on the drug, wreak havoc with wildlife.
+An estimated one-third of medication sold in the U.S. goes unused, and many drugs pose environmental threats if discarded improperly.
+Flushing drugs down toilets, for example, can contaminate waterways and cause trouble for wildlife.

 But some prescription drugs pose an even more immediate danger to people.
-The U.S. has a widespread problem with prescription opioids, addictive drugs that often kill people directly or lead them to heroin.
-According to the U.S. Centers for Disease Control and Prevention, prescription opioids and heroin killed more than 33,000 people across the U.S. in 2015 — about 90 per day — for the highest yearly total on record.
+The U.S. has a widespread issue with prescription opioids: According to the Centers for Disease Control and Prevention, prescription opioids and heroin killed more than 33,000 people across the U.S. in 2015 — about 90 per day — for the highest yearly total on record.
 Nearly half of all opioid overdose deaths involve a prescription.

 As the DEA explained in 2016, unused drugs in homes are a significant risk: